 World Sickle Cell Day- June 19

-The WHO, therefore, urges countries affected by SCD to establish health programs at the national level and to promote access to medical services for people affected by the disease1
+The WHO, therefore, urges countries affected by Sickle Cell Disease to establish health programs at the national level and to promote access to medical services for people affected by the disease

-Patients continue to be stigmatized, branded as “drug seekers” when presenting for medical treatment of severe vaso-occlusive pain crises, and yet continue to be denied access to comprehensive care, which could prevent those crises.
+Furthermore, patients with sickle cell disease continue to be stigmatized and are branded as “drug seekers” when presenting for medical treatment of severe vaso-occlusive pain crises.
+Many SCD patients in Canada do not have access to comprehensive care, which could prevent those crises.